andre-ls/dactory/Field_Specifications/Shield_Colors/Name.md

 - Field Name: Name
 - Parent Table: Shield Colors
 - Shared By:
 - Description: Name of the Guitar Shield's Color.
+It should be the main way of referencing Shield Colors, specially outside the Factory.

 ## Physical Elements